 Pokemon GO, a record-breaking augmented reality game, launched by Niantic earlier this year, attracted several millions of users the day it first launched.
 Despite multiple technical issues, reported by users all over the world, the game went viral and was able to retain its users.
 However, there were thousands of products that were not quite as lucky.

 It is sad when your product is not as successful as expected.
 It is even more frustrating to see your potentially successful product fail because it was unprepared to handle the load.
-To minimize the risk of a failure, build a solid growth strategy and plan.
+To minimize the risk of failure, build a solid growth strategy and plan.
 After all, product scalability does not end with architecture, infrastructure, and code.
 It only starts there.